Post-merger chirps from binary black holes as probes of the final black-hole horizon: Abstract

-The merger of a binary black hole gives birth to a highly distorted remnant black hole that relaxes to its final state by emitting gravitational waves.
-During this fraction of a second, space-time provides us with a unique opportunity to probe the most extreme regime of gravity by studying the behaviour highly dynamical black hole horizons.
-In this article, we show for the first time how a concrete geometrical feature of the evolving horizon imprints the gravitational-wave emission.
-We find that the line-of-sight passage of a ``cusp''-like defect present on the remnant horizon of asymmetric binary black hole mergers correlates with post-merger ``chirp'' signatures in the observed gravitational-waves.
-While the Event Horizon Telescope has produced the most direct image of a mature, relatively sedate black hole, Advanced LIGO and Virgo may soon examine the horizon itself of dynamical newborn ones. \\
+The merger of a binary black hole gives birth to a highly distorted final black hole.
+The gravitational radiation emitted as this black hole relaxes presents us with the unique opportunity to probe extreme gravity and its connection with the dynamics of the black hole horizon.
+Using numerical relativity simulations, we demonstrate a connection between a concrete observable feature in the gravitational waves and geometrical features on the dynamical apparent horizon of the final black hole.
+Specifically, we show how the line-of-sight passage of a ``cusp''-like defect on the horizon of the final black hole correlates with ``chirp''-like frequency peaks in the post-merger gravitational-waves.
+These post-merger chirps should be observed and analyzed as the sensitivity of LIGO and Virgo increases and as future generation detectors, such as LISA and the Einstein Telescope, become operational.